munin-monitoring/munin-monitoring.github.io/README.md

 - Do not start your page with `# My page title`.
 Page titles are already displayed by the `markdown-page` template.
 - Assets (images or other related files) must be put in `/assets/{page_name}/`

+### Table of Content
+To insert a TOC at the top of a page, just use the following snippet:

+	* TOC
+    {:toc .pull-right}

 ## 301 Redirects
 To avoid a lot of 404 errors due to external links, we have to setup some 301 redirect rules.
 They are all set in the `.htaccess` file at the root of this project.